Make Your Research Reproducible

 - Rstudio Connect is provided for distribution of lightweight apps.
 Users needing greater compute power or large amounts of local storage should consider using the UA High Performance Computing System or CyVerse.

-RStudio Connect is offered to the UA Campus through funding from UA Strategic Initiative: UAHS 5.3 - Health Analytics Powerhouse.
+RStudio Connect is offered to the UArizona Campus through funding from UA Strategic Initiative: UAHS 5.3 - Health Analytics Powerhouse.

 Resources and Support